NCI-HTAN-Jamborees/Integrating-single-cell-sequencing-and-spatial-omics-data/README.md

 - **Data ingress**
-    - HTAN level 3 and 4 data ([Learn more about the HTAN data model](https://humantumoratlas.org/standards)) for scRNA-seq and MERFISH were accessed using syanpseclient.
+    - HTAN level 3 and 4 data ([Learn more about the HTAN data model](https://humantumoratlas.org/standards)) for scRNA-seq and MERFISH were accessed using `syanpseclient`.
 See notebook: `data_ingress/Data_extraction.ipynb`
-    - Metadata was accessed and merged with datasets using the HTAN data portal and Google BigQuery
+    - Metadata was accessed and merged with datasets using the HTAN data portal and `google-cloud-bigquery`.
 - **Pre-processing**
     - Separate pre-processing pipelines were set up for MERFISH and scRNA-seq.
 In short these processes are described below:
     - MERFISH
-        - Cell centroids were calculated for each cell from the middle slice of the 3D z-stack using the Shapely Python package.
+        - Cell centroids were calculated for each cell from the middle slice of the 3D z-stack using the `shapely` Python package.
 In the future, using the full 3D z-stack could be an interesting course of investigation.
           See notebook: `pre_processing/MERFISH_preprocessing.ipynb`
-        - Control probes were removed from the expression matrix, all transcript counts were normalized, and cell types were annotated manually using Leiden clustering implemented in Scanpy.
+        - Control probes were removed from the expression matrix, all transcript counts were normalized, and cell types were annotated manually using Leiden clustering implemented in `scanpy`.
           See notebook for an example on one sample: `pre_processing/MERFISH_celltype_514.ipynb`
     - scRNA-seq
-        - Using Scanpy, cells were filtered based on mitochondrial counts, genes were filtered based on expression, and transcript counts were normalized.
-Clustering and gene rankings, also implemented in Scanpy, were used to validate cell type labels that were available in the HTAN metadata.
+        - Using `scanpy`, cells were filtered based on mitochondrial counts, genes were filtered based on expression, and transcript counts were normalized.
+Clustering and gene rankings, also implemented in `scanpy`, were used to validate cell type labels that were available in the HTAN metadata.
           See notebook: `pre_processing/preprocess_scrna.ipynb`
 - **Integration**
+    - MaxFuse Integration
+        - Shared features were found across the two modalities and stored as an array, and a subset of highly variable shared features were used as initial linkages for integration.
+Separate "active" arrays were created with non-overlapping features that would be used in the iterative refinement step of the MaxFuse pipeline ([See MaxFuse tutorial](https://maxfuse.readthedocs.io/en/latest/tutorials.html)).
+Since cell type labels were already generated for both modalities, these were input as labels into the main MaxFuse object.
+Data were split into batches for nearest-neighbor graph construction to reduce memory burden.
+The number of Principle Components to use for graph construction were determined for each assay using the elbow method.
+          See notebook: `integration/merfish_scRNAseq_MaxFuse.ipynb`
+    - Tangram Integration
+        - The MERFISH and scRNA-seq data were read in `anndata` format using `scanpy`.
+Tangram's custom pre-processing tool was used to find shared features across the two modalities.
+Training was performed using all shared features.
+The Tangram functions `tg.map_cells_to_space()` and `tg.project_genes()` were used to integrate the data and map scRNA-seq cells and gene expression to the MERFISH spatial context ([See the Tangram Github repository for docs and tutorials](https://github.com/broadinstitute/Tangram)).
+          See notebook: `integration/tangram_integration.ipynb`
 - **Evaluation & Downstream analysis**
+    - Briefly, a number of downstream analyses were conducted to:
+        1. Attempt to assess the quality of the intergation by both MaxFuse and Tangram
+        2. Draw biological insights from the integrated datasets
+    - UMAP plots, implemented in `scanpy` were generated to assess the quality of integration.
+The UMAP plots were colored by cell-type annotations, generated on the two modalities separately, on both the pre-integration and post-integration data.
+UMAP plots were also color annotated by the modality that each cell originated from on both the pre-integration and post-integration data.
+      See notebooks: `integration/merfish_scRNAseq_MaxFuse.ipynb` and `downstream_analysis/post_tangram_clustering.ipynb`
+    - For the Tangram integration, we were able to project the scRNA-seq gene expression into the MERFISH spatial context, and plot the
+      MERFISH cell centroids overlaid with scRNA-seq gene expression and cell types derived from scRNA-seq.
+This was possible due to Tangram's built-in function `tg.project_genes()`.
+In the time alloted during the hackathon, we were unable to perform the same downstream analysis for MaxFuse.
+It appeared that only the MaxFuse integrated latent space is returned, as opposed to projecting the scRNA-seq gene expression into the spatial context.
+Further work is necessary to see if we are able to perform this using the MaxFuse integrated data.
+      See notebook: `downstream_analysis/plot_merfish_spatial.ipynb`
+    - The Python package `Squidpy` was used to explore spatial cell-cell interactions in both the original MERFISH data, and the projected
+      Tangram data.
+More work for interpreting and connecting this with other analyses is needed.
+    - The R packages `Seurat` and `CellChat` were used to create cell-cell communication networks for the scRNA-seq data, and the Tangram integrated data; however, more time was needed to complete the analysis.
+      See R-markdown file: `downstream_analysis/CCC_CellChat.Rmd`

 ### Figure 2.
 ![overview](./figures/pipeline_overview.png)